Dosage Form: tablet, film coated

 Dosage Forms and Strengths

-5 mg Tablets - Pink, film-coated, round, biconvex tablets debossed with 358 on one side and L on other side.
+5 mg tablets are light orange to orange colored, round-shaped, biconvex beveled edge, film-coated tablets debossed with '714' on one side and plain on other side.

 Warnings and Precautions

 Myocardial Ischemia, Myocardial Infarction, and Prinzmetal Angina